Course information

 Thinking Translation: Introduction to Translation Theory 30 credits

-Becoming a Translator 30 credits
+Becoming A Translator 30 credits

 Optional Modules

 Please note that not all modules may be available every year, and that new ones may be introduced.
+Examples of recent modules can be seen below.

 English and Creative Writing